-The College Development Network undertook an external effectiveness review in June 2021, which is part of ensuring that the Board has a robust self-evaluation process, which is stated in The Code of Good Governance for Scotland's Colleges.
+The College Development Network undertook an external effectiveness review of the work of the Board in June 2021, which is part of ensuring that the Board has a robust self-evaluation process, as required by The Code of Good Governance for Scotland's Colleges.
 As part of this report eleven actions were recommended.
-'Key recommendations relate to Board induction and training, the creation of an annual work plan for boards and committees, membership of Board committees, a revised approach to the reporting of KPI's and a focus on diversity in future Board recruitment.
-All of these recommendations, along with those contained in the further SFC Review of Governance, have been included in the Governance Improvement Plan and this will be monitored by the Board.
-In particular, Board training will focus on building effective and positive relationships between the Board and the executive.
+Key recommendations relate to Board induction and training, the creation of an annual work plan for the Board and its committees, membership of Board committees, a revised approach to the reporting of KPIs and a focus on diversity in future Board recruitment.
+All of these recommendations, along with those contained in the further SFC Review of Governance, were included in a Governance Improvement Plan which was monitored by the Lanarkshire Regional Board.